-This program is based on an agreement between Andrews University and the Adventist Development and Relief Agency (ADRA).
-Administered by the International Development Council at Andrews University, it equips graduates with both a spiritual vision and the technical expertise to work with the poor and oppressed.
+This program is administered by the International Development Council at Andrews University.
+It equips graduates with both a spiritual vision and the technical expertise to work with the poor and oppressed.
 Community development projects and community relief and disaster activities are emphasized.

 The multi-disciplinary program uses the resources of the Theological Seminary, the School of Business, the School of Education, the College of Arts and Sciences, and the College of Technology.
 See the International Development section of this bulletin for further details, p.
-70.
+74.